 Mr. Verstraete has been a director of the Company since January 31, 2022.
 Mr. Verstraete is the former President and Chief Executive Officer of Anchor Danly.
-His areas of expertise include manufacturing, finance, and mergers and acquisitions.
-He is also a member of the Compensation Committee of the Company.
+His areas of expertise include manufacturing, finance, and mergers and acquisition and he has served on the boards of several corporations in North America and overseas.
+Mr. Verstraete is also the Chair of the Compensation Committee of the Company.